 Prepper Tip: Consider a ziplock baggy or unused prescription bottle of baking soda in your bug out bag or get home bag.
 Combine with a clean finger and some water to rinse and you have an inexpensive and effective toothpaste and mouthwash.

-Oral Thrush is most often seen in infants, but it can present in children and adults as well.
+Oral Thrush is a condition most often seen in infants, but it can present in children and adults as well.
 It is a fungus infection called candidiasis.
 It usually shows up on the roof of the mouth, but may also attack the tongue and gums.
 It usually looks like small white spots, but can present as larger, cottage cheese like puss bags.

 - ¼ t. baking soda

-1 cup water – mix well
+- 1 cup water – mix well

-Add 1 drop of ivory dish soap or similar – the soap helps the baking soda to absorb into the skin.
+- Add 1 drop of ivory dish soap or similar – the soap helps the baking soda to absorb into the skin.

-Mix well again.
+- Mix well again.

-For babies, pour the mix onto a clean cloth and gently dab it in the mouth on the pussy areas and the tongue 4 to 6 times a day until the thrush has cleared up.
+For babies, pour the mix onto a clean cloth and gently dab it in the mouth on the puffy areas and the tongue 4 to 6 times a day until the thrush has cleared up.
 Critical to cure this in babies because they may refuse to eat due to the pain associated with oral thrush.

 For older children and adults just rinse 4 to 6 times a day with this mix to relieve the pain and cure it.
 If you are brushing and rinsing with baking soda, no fear as you will never get mouth thrush.